HL7/davinci-ra/input/pagecontent/guidance-ra-coding-gap-resolution.md

 If the `subject` is valid, the dates provided in `periodStart` and `periodEnd` will then be evaluated for any overlaps against the clinical evaluation period (`MeasureReport.period.start` and `MeasureReport.period.end`) of the [Risk Adjustment Coding Gap MeasureReport](s) contained in the [Risk Adjustment Coding Gap Bundle] for the patient.

 The [$ra.resolve-coding-gaps] performs a series of actions:
-- extracts the existing [Risk Adjustment Coding Gap Composition] contained in the [Risk Adjustment Coding Gap Bundle] received from the risk adjustment coder
+- copies the existing [Risk Adjustment Coding Gap Composition] contained in the [Risk Adjustment Coding Gap Bundle] received from the risk adjustment coder;
-- sets the extracted existing Composition.status from `preliminary` to `final`;
+- updates the copied Composition.status from `preliminary` to `final`;
-- creates a *new* [Risk Adjustment Coding Gap Bundle] and adds to it the etracted existing [Risk Adjustment Coding Gap Composition];
+- creates a *new* [Risk Adjustment Coding Gap Bundle] and adds the copied [Risk Adjustment Coding Gap Composition] to the new Bundle;
+- updates the [Risk Adjustment Coding Gap MeasureReport] referenced by the Composition:
+    - for each Condition Category code contained in the MeasureReport (`MeasureReport.group.code`)
-- updates the [Risk Adjustment Coding Gap MeasureReport] contained in the Composition by sorting through the `DetectedIssue.meta.lastUpdated` field of all Detectedissue entries in the [Risk Adjustment Coding Gap Composition], the Condition Category codes contained in the MeasureReport (`MeasureReport.group.code`) are updated accordingly based on the most recent DetectedIssue entry information for those Condition Category codes;
+        - select the most recent of all DetectedIssue entries in the [Risk Adjustment Coding Gap Composition] using the `DetectedIssue.meta.lastUpdated` field
+        - update the corresponding Condition Category code contained in the MeasureReport (`MeasureReport.group.code`) to the selected value;
-- adds to the *new* [Risk Adjustment Coding Gap Bundle] all of the DetectedIsssue resources and supporting evidence for the coding gaps included in the MeasureReports.
-This includes resources for Original DetectedIssue, the original evidence, the Clinical Evaluation DetectedIssue, and the clinical evaluation evidence extracted from the [Risk Adjustment Coding Gap Bundle] received from the risk adjustment code;
+- copies all the existing DetectedIssue and supporting evidence resources from the [Risk Adjustment Coding Gap Bundle] received from the risk adjustment coder to the *new* [Risk Adjustment Coding Gap Bundle].
+This includes resources for Original DetectedIssue, the original evidence, the Clinical Evaluation DetectedIssue, and the clinical evaluation evidence;
 - returns the *new* [Risk Adjustment Coding Gap Bundle].

 ```cql